API (v1)Overview (deprecated)

 A Web service's requests are typically organized into three different types: identity, filter, and wildcards.
 These generally define the type of response you'll get.

-are shown in the API documentation for each available Web service if you are logged in.
-Clicking the "Show results"
+are shown in the API documentation for each available web service if you are logged in.
+The API Explorer uses your

 Examples of invalid URLs are displayed in red italics.